zliu-fd/lmdbjni/readme.md

    ```
 * LMDB JNI microbenchmark, February 2016

-  Random gets on a database with 370 million entries of 30GiB.
+  Random gets on a database with 370 million entries of 30GiB on a *non-SSD* drive.
 Keys 29 bytes and values 8 bytes.
 The target machine was busy serving traffic and this was the memory usage *before* executing the test.

   ```bash
   $ free -m